 The safety of our students, faculty, staff, and visitors is of utmost importance to the College.
 The Department of Safety and Security provides 24-hour security services to the campus seven days a week, including holidays.
-Located in the south end, lower level of Rich Hall, the Safety and Security staff consists of a full-time director, ten safety and security officers, and several part-time student security aides.
+Located in the south end, lower level of Rich Hall, the Safety and Security staff consists of a full-time Coordinator of Safety & Security, six full-time and five part-time Safety and Security officers, one full-time Administrative Assistant and several part-time Student Security Aides

 Lycoming College’s Department of Safety and Security utilizes a “Community Policing” model that encourages ongoing personal contact with members of the campus community.
 This approach includes walking through residence halls and buildings on a regular basis, security officer contact, and vehicle and foot patrol of College property.

 Our Department of Safety and Security encourages everyone to be involved in their own safety.
 A truly safe campus can only be achieved through the cooperation of all students, faculty, and staff.
 The potential for crime on campus does exist.
 We should assume a personal responsibility by taking precautions to prevent ourselves from being a victim of crime.